-If your subscription includes Multi-Unit Scheduling, you can define your units here.
+If you are a 'Celtx Pro' subscriber, under file, the option Multi-Unit Scheduling will be available and you can define your units here.
 Once defined, a new “Unit” column will appear on all Scene Strips.
 Click on that column to assign a unit to that scene strip.
 This is useful when creating Call Sheets, which can be automatically compiled to include the specific scenes assigned to a given unit.

 Export to Google Calendar

 If you are a 'Celtx Pro' subscriber, you can export a schedule to a Google Calendar.
 This will create an event on the destination calendar for each scheduled shoot day.
 Each event contains a summary of which scenes are scheduled that day.

 Note, that this is will export your Project’s calendar to the destination calendar, but does not actively sync the two; therefore, the calendar export must be done manually each time an update is required; updates add new calendar entries without deleting previous ones, so care is required to manage version control.

 Need to share a work in progress?
 Create a Sharable Link to provide a read-only view of the ‘live’ (most up-to-date) version of your Stripboard.
 No login is required, and the link is valid until you click “Delete This Link”.